Web content and healthcare copywriting for a professional association

 This concept is sometimes used in conventional medicine.
 For example, the stimulant Ritalin is used to treat patients with ADHD (Attention Deficit Hyperactivity Disorder), and small doses of allergens, such as pollen, are sometimes used to de-sensitise allergic patients.
 An important difference with homeopathy, however, is that the medicinal doses (known as remedies) are so small they have no toxic side effects.

-The scientist in us says that homeopathy cannot work.
-But then we meet a few homeopaths and find they’re such honest and decent people, there must be something to it.
+The scientist in me says that homeopathy cannot work.
+But then I meet a few homeopaths and find they’re such honest and decent people, there must be something to it.

-Over the years we’ve done several jobs for the Society of Homeopaths and for individual practising homeopaths.
-Our task as copywriters is to capture their rigour, honesty, and approachableness.
-We think we’ve done that with the copy we edited for the Society of Homeopaths website.
+Over the years I’ve worked on several projects for the Society of Homeopaths and for individual practising homeopaths.
+My task as a freelance copywriter is to capture their rigour, honesty, and approachableness.
+I like to think I’ve done that with the copy I edited for the Society of Homeopaths website.